 Since the advent of social media, you find that people spend a lot of time looking at their phones.
 Most times, we are either on Facebook, Instagram, TikTok or some blog or the other.
 Everyone is trying to catch up with the happenings around us or chatting with friends.
 Often times, we hear the latest gist or news on social media so we try very hard to always be online, so as not to miss out on anything.

 It’s common to find that a lot of people, especially young people, can’t go a whole day without checking their various social media accounts.
-And if they find out that they have missed out on something, it usually shows in their demeanor.
+And if they find out that they have missed out on something, it usually shows in their demeanour.

 What is FOMO

 FOMO is an abbreviation that means Fear Of Missing Out.
-According to Oxford dictionary, FOMO is an anxiety that an exciting or interesting event may currently be happening elsewhere, often aroused by posts seen on social media.
+According to the Oxford dictionary, FOMO is an anxiety that an exciting or interesting event may currently be happening elsewhere, often aroused by posts seen on social media.

 What Causes a person to experience FOMO?

 FOMO can be brought on by feeling cut off from social media or communication with friends.
 It can also be as a result of worrying that other people are doing more interesting things than you, have more friends than you, and are just appearing to be living a better and cooler life.